You are here

 The Action Committees will convene content experts aimed at impacting system change by informing policy and putting proven practices into action.
-By working together to identify priority related recommendations, strategies, and plans to be implemented throughout Michigan, we will improve the MI mothers, their infants, and families.
+By working together to identify priority related recommendations, strategies, and plans to be implemented throughout Michigan, we will improve the health of mothers, infants, and families.

 Maternal Infant Health Action Committees

 Enhancing access to the social determinants of health, identifying and actionably addressing systemic inequities, and distributing resources equitably, will help move Michigan residents toward optimal health and toward achieving the MIHEIP strategic vision of zero preventable deaths and zero health disparities.
 This Action Committee has the potential to create powerful and impactful change through assuring data-driven interventions are aimed at addressing disparities and working to remove obstacles to health.

 Dr. Renée Branch Canady, PhD, MPA - Chief Executive Officer (CEO) of Michigan Public Health Institute (MPHI)